ijcheung/belly-yelp-location/README.md

 Feel free to use any open source project dependencies you are comfortable with.
 Your code should be hosted on GitHub.

+## Getting Started

+This project uses the Gradle build system.
+To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ### Yelp API Key is required.

 In order for the app to function properly, an API key for Yelp must be included with the build.